Estimated reading time: 16 minutes

 We taught him to negotiate and carry Canadian coins in his pocket to buy items.

-The homeowner was in awe to hear such a young boy asking for a discount at a garage sale.
+The homeowner was awed to hear such a young boy asking for a discount at a garage sale.

 - Start an entrepreneurial adventure with your child from home.